gkarakatsoulis/NeoSpan/README.md

 2) Neoantigen prediction
 3) Ranking and evaluation of the detected potential neoantigens.

 The mutation calling is performed by applying a modified version of the **[SComatic tool](https://github.com/cortes-ciriano-lab/SComatic)**.
 The **SComatic tool** compares tumor cells with non-matched publicly available non-neoplastic samples.
-Instead, our approach uses tumor and normal cells from the same individual providing additional insights into personalized germline variants. **Note:** For our example, the annotations where performed by a pathologist.
+Instead, our approach uses tumor and normal cells from the same individual providing additional insights into personalized germline variants. **Note:** For our example, the annotations were performed by a pathologist.
 However, any classification method can work as well.

-The neoantigen prediction can be utilized by several methods, each one corresponding to additional data available in our sample.
+After mutation calling, the VCF file is used for neoantigen prediction.
+This typically requires:

+1) VEP annotation to extract affected amino acid sequences
+2) HLA typing

+Regarding the HLA typing, there are several possibilities based on the data/information available in our sample.

 <ol type="a">
   <li>If there is DNA Information (WGS or WES), then accurate HLA typing is possible.
 Therefore, we recommend to use <a href="https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/">NetMHCpan</a>, or, equivalently for end-to-end analysis the <a href="https://github.com/griffithlab/pVACtools">pVACtools</a>. <b>Optimal method.</b></li>